DaoCloud/DaoCloud-docs/docs/en/docs/skoala/trad-ms/hosted/configs.md

-# Microservice configuration list
+# Microservice Configuration List

-The micro-service engine supports group management of micro-services based on the micro-service namespace, so that you can flexibly manage micro-services and a large number of configurations of Spring according to your needs by grouping environment, application, module, etc. The configuration list mainly provides core management capabilities, such as adding, deleting, modifying, checking, viewing historical versions, rolling back, and subscriber query of micro-service configurations.
+The microservice engine supports group management of microservices based on the microservice namespace, so that you can flexibly manage microservices and a large number of configurations of Spring according to your needs by grouping environment, application, and module.
+The configuration list mainly provides core management capabilities, such as adding, deleting, modifying, checking, viewing historical versions, rolling back, and subscriber query of microservice configurations.

 ## New configuration